LispCookbook/cl-cookbook/windows.md

 * OPTIONAL: If you want Emacs Copy/Cut/Paste keyboard shortcuts to match those of Windows (e.g. - C-c, C-x, C-v), download the [cua.el](http://www.cua.dk/cua.html) utility (provides Windows standard key mappings)  from [http://www.cua.dk/cua.el](http://www.cua.dk/cua.el) and put it into the c:\home\site directory.
 If you want to use the Emacs defaults for the Copy/Cut/Paste keyboard shortcuts, don't download the cua.el utility.
 * OPTIONAL: If you want Emacs to emulate the Windows-style buffer switching (e.g. - C-TAB to move from buffer to buffer), download the [cua-emul.el](http://www.vegetable.demon.co.uk/wence/cua-emul.el) utility from [http://www.vegetable.demon.co.uk/wence/cua-emul.el](http://www.vegetable.demon.co.uk/wence/cua-emul.el) and put it into the c:\home\site directory.
 If you want to use the Emacs defaults for buffer switching, don't download the cua-emul.el utility.
 * OPTIONAL: The standard code colorization that is done by Emacs is not to everyone's taste.
-If you want to use my custom colorization scheme (included in the sample .emacs file) or use one of the standard ones that are included in this optional package (after installation, just press "M-x color-theme-select" to get a listing that you can select from), then download [color-theme.el](http://www.geocities.com/kensanata/emacs.html#colortheme) from [http://www.emacswiki.org/elisp/color-theme.el.gz](http://www.emacswiki.org/elisp/color-theme.el.gz) and and use Winzip to unpack the files into the c:\home\site directory.
+If you want to use my custom colorization scheme (included in the sample .emacs file) or use one of the standard ones that are included in this optional package (after installation, just press "M-x color-theme-select" to get a listing that you can select from), then download [color-theme.el](https://www.emacswiki.org/emacs/color-theme.el) from [https://www.emacswiki.org/emacs/download/color-theme.el](https://www.emacswiki.org/emacs/download/color-theme.el) and and use WinZip to unpack the files into the c:\home\site directory.
-* OPTIONAL: If you want to browse the Lisp documentation files with your default web browser, then skip this step; however, if you want to be able to browse Lisp documentation from within an Emacs buffer, using an Emacs-based web browser, then download the [w3](http://www.cs.indiana.edu/elisp/w3/docs.html) browser from [ftp://ftp.xemacs.org/pub/xemacs/emacs-w3/w3.tar.gz](ftp://ftp.xemacs.org/pub/xemacs/emacs-w3/w3.tar.gz) and use Winzip to unpack the files into c:\home\site\w3\.
+* OPTIONAL: If you want to browse the Lisp documentation files with your default web browser, then skip this step; however, if you want to be able to browse Lisp documentation from within an Emacs buffer, using an Emacs-based web browser, then download the [w3](http://www.cs.indiana.edu/elisp/w3/docs.html) browser from [ftp://ftp.xemacs.org/pub/xemacs/emacs-w3/w3.tar.gz](ftp://ftp.xemacs.org/pub/xemacs/emacs-w3/w3.tar.gz) and use WinZip to unpack the files into c:\home\site\w3\.
 Then, from a command line, cd to the c:\home\site\w3  directory and run the build.bat command.
 * OPTIONAL: The [Emacs Code Browser](http://ecb.sourceforge.net/) (ECB) is a useful utility for browsing Lisp code.
 However, installation is a bit involved and you might want to defer installation until you are more familiar with your Lisp implementation and decide whether it might be useful for your style of development.
 The sample .emacs file includes setup code for ECB if you do decide to install it.
 Follow the installation instructions on the ECB site and make certain that the installation directories are all in the C:\home\site\ directory and that they are named ecb, eieio, semantic and speedbar.

 ## <a name="Installing on-line documentation">3\.
 Installing on-line documentation</a> (optional)

-* OPTIONAL: Download the [Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/) reference from: [http://www.lispworks.com/documentation/HyperSpec/HyperSpec-6-0.tar.gz](http://www.lispworks.com/documentation/HyperSpec/HyperSpec-6-0.tar.gz) and use Winzip to unpack the files into the c:\home\docs directory.
+* OPTIONAL: Download the [Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/) reference from: [http://www.lispworks.com/documentation/HyperSpec/HyperSpec-6-0.tar.gz](http://www.lispworks.com/documentation/HyperSpec/HyperSpec-6-0.tar.gz) and use WinZip to unpack the files into the c:\home\docs directory.
 This should result in a new directory: c:\home\docs\HyperSpec
-* OPTIONAL: Download the [Common Lisp the Language](http://www-2.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) (CLtL2) reference from: [http://www-2.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/lang/lisp/doc/cltl/cltl_ht.tgz](http://www-2.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/lang/lisp/doc/cltl/cltl_ht.tgz) and use Winzip to unpack the files into the c:\home\docs directory.
+* OPTIONAL: Download the [Common Lisp the Language](http://www-2.cs.cmu.edu/Groups/AI/html/cltl/cltl2.html) (CLtL2) reference from: [http://www-2.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/lang/lisp/doc/cltl/cltl_ht.tgz](http://www-2.cs.cmu.edu/afs/cs.cmu.edu/project/ai-repository/ai/lang/lisp/doc/cltl/cltl_ht.tgz) and use WinZip to unpack the files into the c:\home\docs directory.
 This should result in a new directory: [c:\home\docs\cltl](file:///c:/home/docs/cltl)
-* OPTIONAL: Download the info version of the CL (early ANSI draft) documentation from [ftp://ftp.gnu.org/pub/gnu/gcl/gcl.info.tgz](ftp://ftp.gnu.org/pub/gnu/gcl/gcl.info.tgz) and use Winzip to unpack the files into the c:\home\info directory.
-You will then need to use Winzip again on each of the "*.gz" files that are in the info directory - unpack each of these into the c:\home\info directory as well.
+* OPTIONAL: Download the info version of the CL (early ANSI draft) documentation from [ftp://ftp.gnu.org/pub/gnu/gcl/gcl.info.tgz](ftp://ftp.gnu.org/pub/gnu/gcl/gcl.info.tgz) and use WinZip to unpack the files into the c:\home\info directory.
+You will then need to use WinZip again on each of the "*.gz" files that are in the info directory - unpack each of these into the c:\home\info directory as well.
 You may then delete the "*.gz" files that remain in the directory.
 Lastly, add the following line to the "dir" file in the c:\bin\emacs-26.2\info directory:

     <pre>
     * ANSI-CL: (gcl).
 ANSI Common Lisp Manual.